 To visit the titles at Amazon, click on their pictures below.

 The Tapestry of Bronze is a series of interlocking novels set in ancient Greece, starting several generations before the Trojan War.
 Archaeological evidence indicates that this “Golden Age of Heroes” aligns with Bronze Age dates.
 Our series forms a tapestry, because the books tie together, though each novel focuses on one strand of story.
-Jocasta, Children of Tantalus, The Road to Thebes and Arrows of Artemis are available for purchase today.
+Jocasta, Children of Tantalus, The Road to Thebes, Arrows of Artemis and Antigone & Creon are available for purchase today.
 And more are in the works!

 Not sure if you’ll like the books?
 Then electronically download a sample at Amazon.
 Clicking on the covers below will take you to that company’s website.